siva6797/personal-blog/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi my name is **Siva Shankar Kalahasthy** working as a Cyber Security Consultant at Claranet with an experience 0f 6+ years in Security Domain.
-I'm expertise in **DevSecOps and Cloud Security**.
-I primarily focuses on research, specifically in the areas of developing training content for **DevSecOps and Cloud Infrastructure Hacking**.
+I have expertise in **DevSecOps and Cloud Security**.
+My primarily focuse on research, specifically in the areas of developing training content for **DevSecOps and Cloud Infrastructure Hacking**.
 My responsibilities also involve testing, as well as developing and reviewing training content for prominent cybersecurity events such as **Blackhat and Nullcon**.

 My experience has provided a comprehensive understanding of the **Software Development Life Cycle (SDLC)**, spanning from design to deployment.
-They exhibit confidence in enhancing security through various technologies such as **Cyber Security (WAPT & VAPT)**, **DevSecOps (git commit to Auto deployment in AKS)**, and **Quality Assurance (LSP testing, functional testing)**.
-Additionally, serving as a **Scrum Master** has contributed to the growth of the IT field, emphasizing the importance of transparency, team support, and trust for personal improvement.
+These foundation has been a road map for enhancing security through various technologies such as **Cyber Security (WAPT & VAPT)**, **DevOps (git commit to Auto deployment in AKS)**, and **Quality Assurance (LSP testing, functional testing)**.
+Additionally, serving as **Scrum Master** contributed to the growth of the IT field, emphasizing the importance of transparency, team support, and trust for personal improvement.
 {style="text-align: justify;"}